-ICT40315 Certificate IV in Web-based Technologies
+ICT40315 Certificate IV in Web-Based Technologies

 To access the most up to date information about this qualification, go to http://training.gov.au

-The Certificate IV provides an opportunity to develop technical, creative and project management skills for the following occupations:
+This course provides an opportunity to develop technical, creative and project management skills for the following occupations:

 - User experience (UX) designer